rfo909/CFT/README.md

 CFT is short for *ConfigTool*, and is an interpreted and interactive shell and programming language.

-It was initiated because of a need for a descent (!) scripting and automation tool in my job as a software developer, combined with my interest in parsers and interpreters.
+It was initiated because of a need for a decent scripting and automation tool in my job as a software developer, combined with my interest in parsers and interpreters.

 It's been in continous use since creation in 2018.